 We are a clinical-stage biopharmaceutical company focused on developing transformative medicines for the treatment of diseases of the retina and optic nerve.
 Our novel proprietary technologies are designed to release drugs in ocular tissue at a controlled rate for up to 12 months in order to improve patient compliance, reduce healthcare burdens and, ultimately, deliver better clinical outcomes.
 Our lead product candidate, GB-102, is an intravitreal injection of a microparticle depot formulation of sunitinib, a potent inhibitor of neovascular growth and permeability, which are leading causes of retinal disease.
-We are developing GB-102 as a once-every-six months intravitreal injection for the treatment of wet age-related macular degeneration, or wet AMD, and diabetic macular edema, or DME.
-In our Phase 1/2a clinical trial, GB-102 administered as a single 1 mg dose was well-tolerated in wet AMD patients and demonstrated durable clinical evidence of disease control of at least six months in approximately 88% of patients with wet AMD.
+We are developing GB-102 as a once-everysix months intravitreal injection for the treatment of wet age-related macular degeneration, or wet AMD, and diabetic macular edema, or DME.
+In our Phase 1/2a clinical trial, GB-102 administered as a single 1 mg dose was well-tolerated in wet AMD patients and demonstrated durable clinical evidence of disease control of at least six months in approximately 88% of patients in this cohort.
+We then advanced GB-102 into a dose-ranging, controlled and masked safety and efficacy Phase 2b clinical trial in patients with wet AMD.
 Of the 56 patients enrolled in our Phase 2b clinical trial, 50 patients completed their 12-month treatment phase, while the remaining six withdrew for reasons unrelated to their treatment.
 Furthermore, 28 of the 50 patients who completed their Month 12 visit were eligible and agreed to continue clinical monitoring in a six-month monitoring extension of the trial.
 The goal of this six-month extension period is to observe further durability of GB-102 in wet AMD patients.
 We expect to report topline data from the Phase 2b clinical trial in March of 2021.
 We are also using our proprietary technologies to develop GB-103, a once-a-year formulation of GB-102, for the treatment of diabetic retinopathy, or DR, as well as GB-401, an intravitreally injectable depot formulation of a beta-adrenergic blocking agent prodrug with a dosing regimen of once every six months or longer for the treatment of primary open-angle glaucoma, or POAG.
-We believe that our product candidates could significantly imp
+We believe that our product candidates could significantly improve clinical outcomes versus the respective standards of care for several ocular diseases.